hexbatch/apple-core/v1/docs/core/step-5-types/type-overview.md

 Others can be given the permission to create tokens from this type, or descendants from this type.
 This means descendants can further restrict, but not expand, the allowed creators.
 Group lists can be used to change the users allowed.

+## starting parents as off

+Some or all of the inherited parents can start in the off state, which means while their attributes override any ancestor or other type lesser in inheritance, those attributes will not be available for reading or writing until that parent is turned on